ethangriffith2004/midisync/README.md

 3. Adjusting clip length for each note
 4. Adding visual effects and keying

-I wanted to automate what I found to be the most tedious parts, which were the initial sync of video clips to note timings and the clip length adjustments.
+I wanted to automate what I found to be the most tedious parts, which were the initial sync of video clips to note timings, and the clip length adjustments.

 ## Project Overview